Long Island man faces jail for laughing too loudly in own home

 The Rockville Centre Police Department said they issued the summonses after receiving complaints about an ongoing pattern of noisemaking.

-"On two occasions, police actually observed this individual creating a disturbance directed at neighbors and in violation of local law," police said in a statement.
+"On two occasions, police actually observed this individual creating a disturbance directed at neighbours and in violation of local law," police said in a statement.

 Schiavelli's mother said O'Hanion often calls her son a "retard," parodies his speech and mocks his walk.
 Relations worsened when they had builders in to renovate their house over O'Hanion's objections, she said.